tldr-pages/tldr/pages/common/git-log.md

 `git log --oneline`

-- Show all commits and tags on all branches in a graph format:
+- Show all commits, tags and branches for the entire repo in a graph format:

 `git log --oneline --decorate --all --graph`